An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 The Eva plots in Figures 11 and 15 tend to be more sporadically filled than the Cuva plots, even though the difference is not very great.
 Likewise, expansion of the Voynich MS text by assuming that there are abbreviations will have a small, similar, effect.
 It will not be capable of 'filling up all the gaps', in order to arrive at something similar to the plots for plain Latin.

 All entropy calculations that have been presented are based on a written text.
 There have long been suggestions that the Voynich MS could be a (first) rendition in writing of a language that was never written before.
-In this case, the writing should more closely follow a spoken text.
+In this case, the writing in the Voynich MS should more closely follow a spoken text.
 For many languages, the written text may differ considerably from the spoken text.
 Consider the phoneme which is written in Czech as š, in English as sh and in German as sch.
 This is 1, 2 or 3 characters for the same phoneme.

 Based on what has been written above, the task of explaining the Voynich MS text and its properties may be one of the following: